test measures the amount of salt chemicals (sodium and chloride) in sweat. It

 paper or a gauze pad, and the amount of salt chemicals in the paper or gauze is

 measured in a lab.
 Generally, chloride (sweat chloride) is measured.
-See a

 A sweat test is done on any person suspected of having